jtzjtz12/bitrix24/README.md

 ### gc_contact
 * New contacts are being added or they are being updated
 * Include standard path to bitrix database access configuration

+###  wayforpay_val
+* API updating currencies through the api.wayforpay.com service in the bitrix database